Christ Church Logo

 The people sit.

-After each Reading, the Reader says: The Word of
+After each Reading, the Reader says: The Word of the Lord.

 People: Thanks be to God.

-THE FIRST LESSON
+THE FIRST READING: Genesis 45:3-11,15

 GRADUAL

-People: Glory to you, Lord Christ.
+All: Glory to you, Lord Christ.

-Gospeler: The Gospel of the Lord
+Gospeler: The Gospel of the Lord.

-People: Praise to you, Lord Christ.
+All: Praise to you, Lord Christ.

 THE NICENE CREED